cadeyrn/enterprise-policy-generator/README.md

 <kbd>Arrow Up</kbd> and <kbd>Arrow Down</kbd> to move it.
 Press <kbd>Space</kbd> or <kbd>Enter</kbd> to drop.
 Press
 <kbd>Escape</kbd> to cancel.

-### Planned features
+### Roadmap

-You can find the roadmap and request new features in the [issues tracker](https://github.com/cadeyrn/enterprise-policy-generator/issues).
+You can view the roadmap and request new features in the [issues tracker](https://github.com/cadeyrn/enterprise-policy-generator/issues).

 ### Languages